-Many times the buy and hold works better, but every time we have a bigger drawdown.
+Many times the buy and hold strategy works better, but often leads to bigger drawdowns.
 For example, in 2008, we had a huge drawdown.

-We created a Stock Trading System Benchmark Indicator that shows two equity lines.
+We created a Stock Trading System Benchmark Indicator that shows two trend lines.

 To test it, we’re using a stock trading system strategy with a capital of $ 10,000.
-As you can see with risk control, I would have earned almost $ 6,000 but with only 80 transactions and therefore using less money and certainly stay less time fully invested in the market.
+As you can see with risk control, I would have earned almost $ 6,000 with only 80 transactions and therefore using less capital and certainly stay less time fully invested in the market.

-Visually, the strategy in question, despite having gained just over half, significantly beat the benchmark in both the drawdown and the capital employed.
+Visually, the strategy in question, despite having gained just over half of the time, significantly beat the benchmark in both the drawdown and the capital employed.